 The Alliance has been leading a successful implementation of the Homeless Management Information System since 2008.
-Oak Park ESG subrecipients have been using HMIS since that time, and forthcoming HUD data standards may require a new level of specificity in how they track ESG-related data.
-Executive director Jennifer Hill is a proven consensus builder with 20 years experience in nonprofit community development.
-As director, she will lead the project in its overall scope, convening the partnerships to plan for existing and new homeless resources.
+Oak Park ESG subrecipients have been using HMIS since that time, and forthcoming HUD data standards may require a new level of specificity in how they track Coordinated Entry related data.
+Executive director Jennifer Hill is a proven consensus builder with 21 years' experience in nonprofit community development.
+As director, she will lead the project in its overall scope, convening the partnerships to plan for existing and now homeless resources.
 Peggy Troyer, director of information services, will ensure participation and high data quality in the Homeless Management Information System (HMIS); she brings over 20 years' experience in nonprofit database management.
-Jeremy Heyboer, our data quality manager and lead training, and Lynn Suchwalko, our HMIS support specialist, support and train our member agencies in their use of HMIS.
-Office manager and bookkeeper, Sharon King is experienced in tracking financial expenditures related to ESG, CDBG, the HUD Continuum of Care program, and other public and private resources.
-The Alliance's accomplishments include decreasing chronic homelessness by 60% since 2007.
-In the same timeframe, the Alliance and its members increased permanent supportive housing opportunities five-fold.
+Erin Matheny, our new HMIS Specialist/System Administrator has over 16 years of experience in project management and data analysis as they relate to HMIS, Jeremy Heyboer, our data quality manager and lead training, Lynn Suchwalko, our HMIS support specialist, support and train our member agencies in their use of HMIS.
+Office manager and bookkeeper, Sharon King is experienced in tracking financial expenditures related to ESG, CDBG, and HUD Continuum of Care program, and other public and private resources.
+The Alliance's accomplishments include decreasing chronic homelessness by 47% since 2007.
+In the same time-frame, the Alliance and its members increased permanent supportive housing opportunities five-fold.
 These major accomplishments relate to the Alliance's focus on monitoring data quality and using aggregate data to inform system decision-making.
 Rates of null (missing) data for HUD-required data elements are consistently below five percent.